Pouria-Ebram/Amazon-Product-Pricer/README.md

 # Amazon-Product-Pricer
-fine tuning a frontier model for predicting the price of items

 # 🛍️ Product Pricer

-**A machine learning pipeline that estimates product prices based on their descriptions using both classical ML techniques and fine-tuned Large Language Models (LLMs).**
+**A machine learning pipeline that estimates product prices based on their descriptions using both classical ML techniques and fine-tuned a frontier Large Language Models (LLMs).**

 ---